The almost forgotten Jews who helped make the American West

 Frank became a traveling speaker who was covered widely by the press.

-“They called her the Deborah of the American West,” Kinsey said, harking back to the biblical prophet.
+“They called her the Deborah of the American West,” said Annie Polland, executive director of the American Jewish Historical Society.
 “My favorite headline was one that called her ‘The Heart Throb of Israel.’”

 Frank was the first woman to speak on the pulpit in America — and perhaps the first in the world.